-In all cases, in accordance with the holding range specified below, the equity allocation (investment and/or exposure) is between 0% and 100% of the SICAV's assets across all industrial sectors and market capitalisations (with a maximum of 20% in small caps (including micro-caps) and 100% in equities in non-OECD countries (including emerging countries)).
+In all cases, in accordance with the holding range specified below, the equity allocation (investment and/or exposure) is between 0% and 100% of the SICAV's assets across all industrial sectors and market capitalisations (with a maximum of 20% in small caps, including micro caps, and 100% in equities in non-OECD countries, including emerging countries)

-• Debt securities, money market instruments and bonds: investment and/or exposure between 0-100% of net assets
+Debt securities, money market instruments and bonds: investment and/or exposure between 0-100% of net assets

-In accordance with the holding range specified below, the SICAV will invest in or be exposed to bonds and other negotiable debt securities (in particular short-term negotiable securities and Euro Commercial Paper) at fixed, variable, or adjustable rates, participating securities, index-linked bonds and convertible bonds (up to a maximum of 20%), and up to 100% of its net assets in callable and puttable bonds.
+In accordance with the holding range specified below, the SICAV will invest in or be exposed to bonds and other negotiable debt securities (in particular short-term negotiable securities, including certificates of deposit and treasury notes issued before 31 May 2016 and Euro Commercial Paper) at fixed, variable, or adjustable rates, participating securities, indexlinked bonds and convertible bonds (up to a maximum of 20%).
+The SICAV may invest up to 100% of its net assets in callable and puttable bonds (including make-whole call bonds: bonds that can be redeemed at any time by the issuer, at an amount including both the nominal amount and the coupons that the holder would have received had the security been redeemed at maturity).
 The corporate/government debt distribution is not determined in advance and will be determined based on market opportunities.
 In all cases, exposure to high-yield bonds shall not exceed 20%.
 Investments in non-rated securities may represent up to 10% of the SICAV's assets.

-• Shares or units held in other UCITS, AIFs, or foreign investment funds: 0-10% of net assets

-Within the holding range specified below, the SICAV may hold:

-- units or shares of French and/or European UCITS subject to European Directive 2009/65/EC that may invest no more than 10% of their assets in units or shares of other UCIs or investment funds. - units or shares of other French or foreign UCIs, or foreign investment funds (European and non-European), which meet the four conditions set out by Article R. 214-13 of the French Monetary and Financial Code. - units or shares of UCIs as defined above, managed by the Rothschild & Co group.
+- Shares or units held in other UCITS, AIFs, or foreign investment funds: 0-10% of net assets Within the holding range specified below, the SICAV may hold: - units or shares of French and/or European UCITS subject to European Directive 2009/65/EC that may invest no more than 10% of their assets in units or shares of other UCIs or investment funds. - units or shares of other French or foreign UCls, or foreign investment funds (European and non-European), which meet the four conditions set out by Article R. 214-13 of the French Monetary and Financial Code. - units or shares of UCIs as defined above, managed by the Rothschild & Co group.